 The wow factor is enormous on social media when people see videos or photos of cats cruising along on the dashboard of a car or dogs looking out of the car window with tongues flapping in the wind.
 However, this behavior should never be imitated.
 Under Swiss law, animals are regarded as a load and as such need to be appropriately secured.
 If not, the beloved pets become “projectiles” in the event of an accident that could not only endanger the occupants of the car, but also third parties.
 It is advisable to transport animals in a pet box or secure them to seatbelt brackets with a special leash.
 If not, then provided there are no previous offenses, there is normally the threat of a fine and confiscation of license for one month.

-Facebook or even Spotify have no place at the wheel; cell phones should be out of reach during the journey.
+Cell phones should be out of reach during the journey.

 Car drivers must focus their attention on the road and should not be distracted by “communication systems”.
 Making a call on a cell phone while driving normally incurs an on-the-spot fine of CHF 100.
 However, it becomes more expensive if drivers risk looking at or even typing on their smartphone.
 If this happens, drivers have allowed themselves to become distracted by their smartphone and are at risk of a much higher fine and a warning or confiscation of license by the Department of Motor Vehicles, depending on the circumstances.